Release procedure#

 This page gives an overview of how Gafaelfawr releases are made.
 This information is only useful for maintainers.

 Gafaelfawr’s releases are largely automated through GitHub Actions (see the ci.yaml workflow file for details).
-When a semantic version tag is pushed to GitHub, Gafaelfawr Docker images are published on GitHub with that version.
+When a new release is created, Gafaelfawr Docker images are published on GitHub tagged with that version.

 See Backport releases to patch an earlier major-minor version.